Back to Blog

 The Developer Experience in a Composable World

-We're no longer just writing code; we're designing data flows.
+This shift changes the developer’s job description.
+Less time writing glue code in page components; more time designing data flows.
 The developer's role is to define the relationships between these different services and ensure that the unified content cloud remains performant and reliable.
 This requires a deep understanding of distributed systems, API design, and the nuances of edge computing.

 Conclusion